vladikcomper/md-modules/utils/convsym/README.md

 ### Version 2.7.1 (2022-07-23)

 * Fix incorrect newlines produced by `log` and `asm` output parsers on Windows;
-* Fix minor memory leak when a parser crashes;
+* Fix a minor memory leak when a parser crashes;
 * Overall stability and portability improvements.

 ### Version 2.7 (2021-04-27)